hellocoop/hello.dev/src/documentation/hello-claims.md

 ## Current Scopes

 Following are the scopes currently supported by Hellō.
-These are standard OpenID Connect scopes/claims with the exception of `profile_update`:
+At the top are the standard OpenID Connect scopes supported by Hellō.

 |Scope|Description|
 |---|---|